Unveiling the Risks of NFT Promotion Scams: Characterization and Detection of Promoted NFT Projects

-We also found $14.4$\% of the NFT collections (n=$119$) that never went to the minting phase.
-Developers usually announce their minting date months in advance, and we consider these collections to be \textit{abandoned} \textit{iff} it was already past their minting date, and the developer had not posted a new tweet in two months.
-While these collections appear to be benign, we found $40$ collections that had set up a pre-mint website where they ask users to connect their cryptocurrency with \textit{full transaction} rights such that they can obtain \textit{Whitelist} spots which give users priority access to the NFTs when it begins minting (which never materializes).
-While not malicious at first glance, asking for full transaction rights to the user's cryptocurrency wallet is a feature characteristic of NFT phishing, which we will explore later on in Section~\ref{nft-phishing}.

-\subsection{Increase in followers during promotion}
+\subsubsection{Increase in Followers during Promotion:}

-\shirin{this section is a little bit messy.
-It is basically presenting the descriptive stats.
-I think you should not call it results.
-It gives a lot of stats but sometimes they are not motivated.
-Why we should know these.
-Perhaps making connections with the research questions can help.} In the previous section, we identified phishing scams and rugpulls which are prevalent through the promoted NFT collections.
-Here we address the first part of \textbf{RQ2} by identifying the increase of followers of these fraudulent collections due to promotion tweets.
-Considering that the vast majority ($92.8$\%) of accounts which were removed or suspended turned out to be fradulent, we compare the increase in followers for these accounts versus those which were active throughout our study.
+We identify the increase of followers of the fraudulent NFT projects that are promoted on Twitter.
+Considering that the vast majority ($92.8$\%) of accounts that were removed or suspended turned out to be fraudulent, we compare the increase in followers for these accounts versus those that were active throughout our study.
 We find that NFT collections promoted through Twitter gain a substantial number of followers over their promotion period, as indicated by their descriptive statistics illustrated in Table~\ref{descriptive-stats-promotees}.
-By constructing a cumulative distribution function of followers gained by each promoted NFT collection, as illustrated in Figure~\ref{fig:follower-gain-cdf}, we found that the followers gained by \textit{removed} accounts was very similar to those which were active, while accounts which were suspended also had a significant rise in followers.
-This suggests that removed and suspended accounts (which hosted NFT scams) were just as likely to gain a large number of followers as their legitimate counterparts through promotion.
-This is problematic as it can encourage attackers to use these (promotion) services.
+By constructing a cumulative distribution function of followers gained by each promoted NFT collection, as illustrated in Figure~\ref{fig:follower-gain-cdf}, we found that the followers gained by \textit{removed} accounts were very similar to those that were active, while accounts that were suspended also had a significant rise in followers.
+This suggests that removed and suspended accounts (that hosted NFT scams) were just as likely to gain a large number of followers as their legitimate counterparts through promotion.
+This is problematic, as it can encourage attackers to use these (promotion) services.

-\subsection{Bot participation and organic engagement}
+\subsubsection{Bot Participation and Organic Engagement:}